Yale-BIM/f21-assignments/assignment-3/README.md

     The script should print to the screen the "Best threshold" that was found given the ROC values for the thresholds ```python [x/100.0 for x in range(0,100,2)]```.
-Once your script is working as desired, commit it to your repository and add to your report what was the best threshold that you found for your model when you ran the script on the 64x64_data.npz file.
+Once your script is working as desired, commit it to your repository.
+In addition, add to your report what was the best threshold that you found for your model when you ran the script on the 64x64_data.npz file.

 - **III-3.** Complete the make_predictions() function in the